letigsainz/Spotify-Discover-v2/README.md

 SPOTIFY_USER_ID= '<your_spotify_user_id>'
 SECRET_KEY= '<your_secret_key>'
 ```
+The `SPOTIFY_USER_ID` must be the user Id of the user for which you created the app in Spotify's developer portal.
+You won't be able to create a playlist for another user.

-The SECRET_KEY is used by flask to keep session data safe (i.e. encrypted).
+The `SECRET_KEY` is used by flask to keep session data safe (i.e. encrypted).
 You must set the secret key in order to use session in flask, which this project uses.

 Create a secret key using the following command.
 Copy the resulting string into the SECRET_KEY variable in your .env file.
 ```